shetharp/card-game/README.md

 * Implement a game of Blackjack
 * Design the cards to show the corresponding number of suit symbols based on its value
 * Design face cards with only CSS
+* Make the web app responsive and optimized for mobile
 * Save multiple games with `localStorage`
 * Create an algorithm to automate the dealer's game strategy
 * Get a new deck once the current one runs out